*FAQs at the bottom of article*

 Elvis and Priscilla’s Complicated Marriage

 Despite the sordid start to their relationship, the first years of their marriage were happy, and the couple’s only child, Lisa Marie Presley, was born in 1968.
-Elvis’ constant touring, drug use, and affairs by both parties — though, to be fair, Priscilla’s came about in response to Elvis’ numerous dalliances — ultimately led to the relationship breaking down and the couple divorced in 1974.
+Elvis’ constant touring, drug use, and affairs by both parties — though, to be fair, Priscilla’s came about in response to Elvis’ numerous dalliances — ultimately led to the relationship breaking down and the couple divorcing in 1974.

 In many ways, their breakup was essentially inevitable, with Alanna observing, “One week after he and Priscilla tied the knot … already Elvis knew his marriage had been a mistake — that he and Priscilla had never truly been compatible, and that they had tragically outgrown their dreams.
 He had fallen for a 14-year-old girl, and she, as an 11-year-old, for the flickering image of a bad boy dancing suggestively on TV.
 Neither of them was the same person now.
 They had married ghosts.”